1. Search on this website

 You can contact us to ask if the information you are after has been released either on this website or in another form.
 Some publications may only be available on the payment of a fee, but we will let you know if that is the case.

-If the information you are after has not already been published by State Records, but is information which raises no particular concerns in terms of possible public interest reasons why it should be kept confidential, then we may be able to release it to you on request without the formalities of having to make a formal application.
+If the information you are after has not already been published by NSW State Archives, but is information which raises no particular concerns in terms of possible public interest reasons why it should be kept confidential, then we may be able to release it to you on request without the formalities of having to make a formal application.

 If you think this applies to the information you are after you can contact us to make an informal request.